Nastel/tnt4j-streams-zorka/samples/ZorkaConnector/readme.md

 To work with TNT4J-streams you need to send the traces.
 There are some out-of the box configuration samples that work instrumenting Tomcat Web Server, MySQL, WebServices, LDAP, JMS.

-TNT4J-streams collects whole trace attributes and sends to JKool Cloud.
+TNT4J-streams collects whole trace attributes and sends to [JKoolCloud](https://www.jkoolcloud.com).

 General architecture in short